-The place where the Oriental gods were worshipped is placed to the south from the south-western corner of the fortress.
-In 1984-85 V. Najdenova conducted rescue excavations which revealed the walls and foundations of the mithraeum dated to the 2nd c.
-After the Gothic raid in the middle of the 3rd c., a new shrine dedicated to Sol was build there.
-The altars discovered at the site are exhibited in the local museum building.
+The shrine where the Oriental gods were worshipped at Novae was placed to the south from the south-western corner of the fortress.
+In 1984-85 V. Najdenova conducted the rescue excavations which revealed the walls and foundations of the small sanctuary dated to the 2nd century, and possibly survived until the middle of the 3rd century.
+The altars discovered at the place are exhibited in the museum pavillion in Novae.

 Sanctuary of Dionysus / Liber Pater

-To the south-west of the fortress, in the area of the present Sveta Bogoroditsa monastery, remains of a sanctuary were discovered in 1928.
-The finds included two votive plates with representations of Dionysus or Liber Pater.
-Epigraphic evidence (secondarily used altars) from Iatrus / Krivina, late situated several kilometres to the east of Novae, confirms the existence of a Liber Pater sanctuary.
+Around 2.2 km to the south-west of the fortress, in the area of the present Sveta Bogoroditsa monastery, the remains of a sanctuary were discovered in 1928.
+The rescue excavations were carried out later and the finds discovered there included two votive plates with representations of Dionysus or Liber Pater.
+It has been suggested that the secondarily used altars discovered in the late Roman fort of Iatrus / Krivina, placed several kilometres to the east of Novae, originate from this sanctuary.

 Villa at Vardim